 - 1/4 teaspoon ground cinnamon

-- Fit stand mixer with paddle attachment and mix on low until uniformly moist, ~1-2 minutes.
-Stop and let stand 15 minutes.
+- Add flour then, with paddle attachment, mix on low until uniformly moist, ~1-2 mins.
+Stop and let stand 15 mins.

-- Stop and add softened butter cut up into slices.
-Mix on medium-low for 2.5 minutes.
+- Add butter slices.
+Mix on medium-low for 2 minutes.
 Scrape down hook and bowl.
-Continue mixing until until the dough forms into a tight elastic ball.
+Continue mixing until until the dough forms into a very elastic, smooth ball.
+10-15 mins.

 - Brush melted brown butter over the entire dough.

 - Using a pizza cutter, slice dough in half lengthwise.
-Place one half on top of the other.
-Repeat.
-You should now have 4 long layers of dough.
+Place one half on top of the other and repeat.
+You should have 4 stacked layers of dough measuring about 6"x48".

-- Cut in half making two 2ft pieces.
-Roll out both pieces to around 4ft again.
-If dough wants to spring back, let it rest for 10 minutes and try again.
+- Cut in half through the middle to make two 24" pieces.
+Roll out both pieces to around 48" again.
+If dough springs back, let rest for 10 minutes.

-- Roll each dough tightly into a cylinder.
+- Brush with melted brown butter.
+Stir brown sugar & cinnamon together then sprinkle it in a very thin layer over the dough, patting in place.
+Roll each dough tightly into a cylinder.
 Place seam side down on a parchment lined sheet pan and refrigerate for 15 minutes.

-- Place slices on new parchment paper in a circle for traditional king cake shape or space out for individual cakes.
+- Preheat oven to 375°F. Place slices on new parchment paper in a circle for traditional king cake shape or space out for individual cakes.